February 21, 2023Review Recipe

 They also experimented with explosive “elephant toothpaste”—a safe, but potentially messy activity.
 (Thankfully, each guest had their own tray to use for each experiment.)
 Food coloring was used in another lab experiment where color mixing was involved.

 Experimenting works up quite the appetite.
-Thankfully, I hypothesized such a result and planned ahead to help curb the hunger!
-I wanted the dessert “table” and dining area to look like a science professor’s office.
-I hung a framed poster of Albert Einstein on the wall to set the mood.
-Using my husband’s office desk, I served up various dessert concoctions inspired by science.
+We wanted the dessert “table” and dining area to look like a science professor’s office.
+We hung a framed poster of Albert Einstein on the wall to set the mood.
+We served up various dessert concoctions inspired by science.
 An oversized “Carver Labs” poster tied in the laboratory theme.

 “Toxic” caramel apples added an exciting option.

-I’m pretty positive that every science party needs “The Periodic Table of Donuts”.
+We are pretty positive that every science party needs “The Periodic Table of Donuts.”
 Green Mountain Mini Baked sent an awesome assortment of baked mini donuts to coordinate with our party colors.

 Deliciously cool science-themed cookies were another popular pick, as were chocolate-covered Oreos.

-I loved pulling out clipboards to use as serving trays, as well as using various metal storage shelves and containers.
-To add some contrast, plain white dishes were used to give that sterile and basic laboratory feel.
-I mixed in test tubes, flasks, and beakers full of various Jelly Belly Jelly Beans for a flavor explosion.
-Kids put together their own mix of flavors for added fun.
+We loved pulling out clipboards to use as serving trays, as well as various metal storage shelves and containers.
+To add some contrast, plain white dishes were used to give that sterile, basic laboratory feel.
+We mixed in test tubes, flasks, and beakers full of various Jelly Belly jelly beans for a flavor explosion.
+Kids put together their own mixes of flavors for added fun.

-Petri dishes full of Jell-O “agar” was surprisingly a much sought-after item too.
+Petri dishes full of Jell-O “agar” were surprisingly a much sought-after item too.

 At the laboratory-inspired dining tables, laboratory centerpiece picks were arranged and paired with bubbling flasks of scientific solutions.